Removing the microSD card

 2. Click Export.

-3. If you want to extract a segment of a file, edit the start and end second points from Select segment.
+3. If you want to extract a segment of a file, edit the start and end second points from the Select segment.
 To export without audio select Sound Off.

 4. Click the Export button.